syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-diag.md

 **plakar diag**
 command provides detailed information about various internal data structures.
 The type of information displayed depends on the specified argument.
-Without any arguents, display information about the repository.
+Without any arguments, display information about the repository.

 The sub-commands are as follows: